payout/rester/README.md

     end

     class Credit < Rester::Object
-      class << self
       ##
       # Can be called directly via: POST /v1/credits
       # Or can be called via POST /v1/cards/token/credits
       # In the later case, a `card_token` parameter will
       # automatically be passed to it.
-        def create(params)
+      def self.create(params)
-        end
       end

       ##